davidly/ntvao/README.md

     Tracing with -t -i to ntvao.log disassembles code as it runs, so you can see how things work, or don't work.

+    Built and tested on Windows on x86, AMD64, and Arm64.
+Also Linux on Arm32, Arm64, and AMD64.
+Also on MacOS on an M1.

     The name is from ntvdm -- the Windows NT Virtual DOS Machine.